lynx-x-ray-observatory/soxs/README.md

 SOXS is a software suite which creates simulated X-ray observations of astrophysical sources with the mission concept X-ray Surveyor.
-The goal of SOXS is to provide a comprehensive set of tools to design source models and convolve them with simulated models of the X-ray Surveyor instrument.
+The goal of SOXS is to provide a comprehensive set of tools to design source models and convolve them with simulated models of X-ray instruments, particularly of the *Lynx* mission concept.

 There are two main entry points to SOXS: a command-line interface, and a Python interface.
 The former is simpler to use, but the latter has more power